 Category 1 territories

 Territories with full information exchange with the UK.
 This covers all EU member states (post-Brexit, via the Common Reporting Standard and bilateral arrangements), the United States (FATCA reciprocity), Canada, Australia, New Zealand, Japan, and most major economies.
-For practical purposes, Spanish, French, Italian, Portuguese, German and Irish property positions for UK-resident landlords are Category 1, and the standard 30 / 70 / 100 per cent maxima apply.
+In practice, if you are UK-resident, your Spanish, French, Italian, Portuguese, German and Irish property positions are Category 1, and the standard 30 / 70 / 100 per cent maxima apply.

 Category 2 territories

 Territories with partial information exchange.
-The list is dynamic and published by HMRC in the underlying offshore-categories Order.
-Sessions and landlord-clients should verify the current list at HMRC's published guidance before relying on the categorisation.
+The list is dynamic and published by HMRC in the underlying offshore-categories Order, so check the current list in HMRC's published guidance before you rely on a categorisation.
 Where the inaccuracy relates to property income or gains in a Category 2 territory, the maxima are 45 per cent / 105 per cent / 150 per cent across the three behaviour bands.

 Category 3 territories